VD44/Quick-NLP/README.md

 ```

 ### QANet (Reading Comprehension)
 QANet is a feedforward model for Machine Reading Comprehension that takes advantage of self attention and convolution to achieve state of the art results (at time of writing).
-It is more accurate and much more effecient than classical recurrent architectures.
+It is more accurate and much more efficient than classical recurrent architectures.
 It is trained on the [Stanford Question Answering Dataset (SQuAD)](https://rajpurkar.github.io/SQuAD-explorer/).
 The ensemble model described in [QANet: Combining Local Convolution With Global Self-Attention For Reading Comprehension](https://arxiv.org/pdf/1804.09541.pdf) achieves a higher EM (exact match) score than human performance.

 <img src="./qanet.png">